TheGamerX20/DisableCompanionCollisionAE/README.md

-# Companion Take All NG
+# Disable Companion Collision AE

-Companion Take All ported to FO4 1.10.984.0+.<br>
+Disable Companion Collision Updated for Anniversary Editions.<br>
-Supports both the Next-Gen and Anniversary Editions of the Game.
+Supports only the Anniversary Editions of the Game.

 ### Requirements
 * [XMake](https://xmake.io) [2.8.2+]